-In a memorandum issued by Executive Secretary Salvador Medialdea dated 29 December 2020, the Philippine Government implements restrictions for foreign travels from 20 countries with reported cases of new COVID19 strain.
+In a memorandum issued by Executive Secretary Salvador Medialdea dated 29 December 2020, the Philippine Government implements restrictions for foreign travel from 20 countries with reported cases of new COVID-19 strain.

 Filipino Seafarers coming from these countries are allowed to enter the Philippines.

-Meanwhile, all foreign travelers transiting or traveling from these countries are prohibited to set foot on PH soil.
+Meanwhile, all foreign travelers transiting or traveling from these countries are prohibited from setting foot on PH soil.
 This takes effect from 0001H of 30 December 2020, until 15 January 2020.

-Here are the list of countries in particular:
+Here is the list of countries in particular:

 - Hong Kong

 - South Africa

 - South Korea